HTWG-Zeugs/park/README.md

-# park
+# Park

-Final parking management solution for the CAD course
+"Park" is the Parking Management Solution for the CAD course 24/25